awslabs/ec2-spot-workshops/content/040_karpenter/set_up_the_provisioner.md

 The configuration for this provider is quite simple.
 We will change in the future the provider.
 For the moment let's focus in a few of the settings used.

-* **Cluster Name & Endpoint**: The provisioner configures instances to connect to your cluster’s endpoint and discovers resources like subnets and security groups using the cluster’s name.
 * **Instance Profile**: Instances launched by Karpenter must run with an InstanceProfile that grants permissions necessary to run containers and configure networking.
 * **Requirements Section**: The [Provisioner CRD](https://karpenter.sh/docs/provisioner-crd/) supports defining node properties like instance type and zone.
 For example, in response to a label of topology.kubernetes.io/zone=us-east-1c, Karpenter will provision nodes in that availability zone.
 In this example we are setting the `karpenter.sh/capacity-type` to procure EC2 Spot instances.
 You can learn which oder properties are [available here](https://karpenter.sh/docs/cloud-providers/aws/).
 We will work on a few more during the workshop.
 * **ttlSecondsAfterEmpty**: value configures Karpenter to terminate empty nodes.
 This behavior can be disabled by leaving the value undefined.
 In this case we have set it for a quick demonstration to a value of 30 seconds.